• Skip to primary navigation

 • Butter - Unsalted or salted butter works in this recipe.
 If using salted butter, you'll want to cut the listed salt in half.

-• Seasoning - Salt, pepper, and garlic powder add mild, savory flavor to the butter.
+• Seasoning - Salt, pepper, fresh chives, and garlic powder add mild, savory flavor to the butter.
+Fresh chives could be substituted with other fresh herbs like basil or parsley.

 Tips and tricks